madewithmu/madewithmu.github.io/_posts/2019-01-04-CircuitPython2019.markdown

 There are two items on my list for CircuitPython in 2019.
 The first is easy, the second is hard:

-1. It would be really helpful if there were a project homepage at an easy to type domain like "circuitpython.org" to which we can point folks and from which visitors can easily find the chat, tutorials, list of supported boards, source code, technical docs and other good stuff.
-All these amazing resources exist online but I never seem to find a one-stop new-to-CircuitPython-friendly landing page to link such resources all together.
+1. It would be really helpful if there were a friendly CircuitPython landing page to which we can point folks and from which visitors can easily find the chat, tutorials, list of supported boards, source code, technical docs and other good stuff.
-2. Continue to inspire a community of learners (no matter their level of experience).
+2. Continue to inspire a community of learners (no matter how long we've been programming, we're all still learners, right?).

 The second point needs more explanation.